Christine Siddoway: Career and impact

-Siddoway's Antarctic work has been funded by the U.S. National Science Foundation, with nine NSF grants received over 22 years.
+Siddoway's Antarctic work has been funded by the U.S. National Science Foundation, with ten NSF Polar Programs grants received over 22 years.
 The recent ROSETTA-Ice Project was a collaboration with co-investigators from Columbia University, UC San Diego, and Earth Space Research, with a prevalence of women PIs, to study the framework of the Ross Ice Shelf and Ross Embayment, ROSETTA-ice.
 The project used airborne geophysics and on-ground investigations and was funded by the National Science Foundation and the Moore Foundation.

 Along with her work in Antarctica, Siddoway has pursued research in the Front Range of the Colorado Rocky Mountains.
 This work led to a surprising result for the age of Cryogenian sandstone dikes within granite host rock, a matter that had been unresolved for more than 125 years.
 The Tavakaiv quartzite formation contributes to new appreciation of the time of formation of The Great Unconformity in Colorado.

 She is currently working on Ice sheet erosional Interaction with Hot Geotherm, ICI-Hot in West Antarctica, International Ocean Discovery Program (IODP) 379, 2019-2021 Amundsen Sea – West Antarctic Ice Sheet History, Cryogenian intracontinental sedimentary records for Rodinia, and Testing the linchpin of WAIS collapse with diatoms and ice rafted debris in Pleistocene and Late Pliocene strata of the Resolution Drift.
-A recently completed project is Collaborative Research: A systems approach to understanding the Ross Ocean and ice Shelf Environment, and Tectonic setting through Aerogeophysical surveys and modeling, or ROSETTA-ICE.

 Siddoway has served on committees of the Geological Society of America, including as Associate Editor for the GSA Bulletin.
 She has also served twice on the Organizing Committee for the International Symposium on Antarctic Earth Sciences (1995, 2007) and on the Transantarctic Mountain Science Planning Committee (2015).

 Awards and honors

-Siddoway was elected a Fellow of the Geological Society of America in 2009 and received the Antarctica Service Medal in 2003.
+Siddoway was elected a fellow of the Geological Society of America in 2009 and received the Antarctica Service Medal in 2003.
+In 2021, she was elected to Sigma Xi, the Scientific Research Honor Society.
 She was awarded a Fulbright Post-doctoral Research Fellowship in Italy in 1995.